 The greatest beneficiary is anyone who wishes to know how to find, quote, and cite accurate and truthful sources.
 This is especially helpful to young writers faced with new challenges presented in the Internet Age, when every idea - no matter whether it is accurate or true - can be promoted.
-WSW? teaches the student to apply critical reasoning skills to measure and evaluate, and then cite the information gained from their research across multiple platforms.
+Who Said What? teaches the student to apply critical reasoning skills to measure, evaluate, and then cite the information gained from their research across multiple platforms.

 It is intended for students age 12 and older (grade 6 through college).